 Gross Floor Area excluding garages and accessory structures.
 Gross floor area is measured as the total gross horizontal area of all floors in a building measured to the interior of the exterior wall.

+L. Appropriately Sized Locked Storage Unit

+To be considered an appropriately sized locked storage unit, for the purposes of the multifamily bicycle parking requirements in Section 6.B. of the PUD, a storage unit shall be a minimum of 25 square feet, and may contain one or more mountable, hanging bicycle racks to accommodate bicycle storage for individual unit owners.

 3. PUD ZONE DISTRICTS: